 Monogram Pictures opened in Los Feliz in 1931.
 A B-movie company, it was nonetheless considered one of the best studios in "Poverty Row."
 They produced popular yellowface series like Charlie Chan and Mr. Wong, gang kid series the East Side Kids and the Bowery Boys, serials and the once-popular star of sagebrush sagas, Cisco Kid.
 The best film shot there was Johnny Guitar, after it became Republic Pictures.

 In 1960, Jean-Luc Godard dedicated À bout de souffle to the studio.
-It's now the home of KCET, which from 1964 to 2010 was Los Angeles' PBS station.
+For years it was the home of KCET, which from 1964 to 2010 was Los Angeles' PBS station.
 In the 1980s, KCET razed most of the monogram buildings to make room for additional parking.
-In October, KCET broke from PBS and started showing stuff like Batman Forever, in the process turning themselves into something more akin to PAX, KDOC or This!
+In October, KCET broke from PBS and the building was purchased by Scientologists.

 In 1933, a paint store opened on Vermont Ave, in the Los Feliz Village section of the neighborhood.
 A few years later it became Pucci's Cafe.
 In 1954, Carl Ferraro purchased it and he and his wife turned it into the Dresden.
 It remained largely unchanged until 1982, when musicians Marty and Elayne took up residence, two lounge singers with a stunningly large repertoire.